Is Africa the Continent of the Future?

 Is A Direct Pathway to a Low-Carbon Economy Possible?

-Owing to the continent's vast potential, as well as global awareness of the need to address climate change, some experts believe that Africa will not have to follow the same energy path as the industrialized world and will be able to transition directly to a low-carbon economy.
+Owing to the continent's vast potential, as well as global awareness of the need to address , some experts believe that Africa will not have to follow the same energy path as the industrialized world and will be able to transition directly to a low-carbon economy.
 According to estimates presented in early 2016 by Akinwumi Adeesina, President of the African Development Bank (AfDB), African energy production from renewable energy sources would break down as follows: solar (11,000 gigawatts - GW); hydroelectric (350 GW); wind (110 GW) and geothermal (15 GW)2.

 Africa's abundance of raw materials